gethop-dev/hop-documentation/docs/source/index.rst

    This project is under active development.

 Welcome to HOP documentation.
-If you are a new comer we recommend you to start reading the Get started section.
-It will show you how to install HOP Command Line Interface tool and the fundamentals of tool.
+If you are a new comer we recommend you to start reading the Get Started section.
+It will show you how to install HOP Command Line Interface tool and the fundamentals of the tool.

 Once you are familiar with the tooling and have completed (or read) the :doc:`/get-started/run-hop-application-on-aws/main` tutorial, you can